ably-labs/netlify-and-ably/README.md

 # Dev Containers

 This repository contains pre-configured `.devcontainer` support, so you can use it to spin up either VS Code devcontainers, or a GitHub Codespace for your application.
-It should just work!
+It will just work!